 Original-boston-cream-pie

 From Boston Public Market walk to Omni Parker House (10 min), a historic hotel in downtown Boston.
 The hotel, formerly known as Boston’s Parker House, has been around for the past 160 years.
-It is here, in Parker Restaurant inside the hotel, that Boston cream pie was invented.
-Although this is not my favorite version of Boston cream pie in the city, it is really good and I think it must be obligatory to try the original Boston cream pie when you are in Boston.
+The famous Boston cream pie was invented here, at Parker restaurant, located inside Omni Parker House.
+Although this is not my favorite version of Boston cream pie, it is genuinely good.
+Besides, I think it must be obligatory to try the original Boston cream pie when you spend 48 hours in Boston.
 By the way, the hotel is worth stopping by even if you are not in the mood for sweets.
-The decorations inside are gorgeous.
+The interior design is stunning.

 To learn how to get the pie without having a dinner at Parker Restaurant, check this post about the history of the legendary dessert.